SwissDataScienceCenter/renku/docs/tutorials/first_steps/03_add_data.rst

 ------------------------

 In the JupyterLab interface or RStudio files panel, we can see that a few files already exist.
-Let's start by adding data using the `Renku CLI <https://renku-python.readthedocs.io/en/stable/reference/commands/index.html>`__.
+Let's start by adding data using the :ref:`Renku CLI<cli-command>`.

 .. tab-set::